yldio/asap-hub/README.md

 ### Contentful Dedicated Environment

 If you require a dedicated environment for your development work, create a PR and add one or both of the following labels to your PR.
 This will run the github action workflow to create a new environment in contentful.
+This will also create a duplication of the core algolia index for you to use during the development.

 - crn-create-contentful-environment
 - gp2-create-contentful-environment